naochika/Personal-Search-Result-Blocker/README.md

 Personal-Search-Result-Blocker
 ==============================

+_This repo is not actively maintained and remains as a proof of concept only.
+This extension does not work with newer versions of Safari/OSX_

 A free safari extension which allows you to hide Google search results based on domain name.
 Also includes a basic ad blocker.

 **Note: Visit your search settings and turn off *Instant results* for best results**